jlbradley1844/jlbradley1844.github.io/_posts/2018-08-12-liberty-assessment.md

 that I had missed some critical sources, necessitating a rewrite.
 After the rewrite, I had to admit to myself that this was not anything terribly important - certainly not enough to go through the ordinary review process or submission.
+In addition, there is a long discussion given to defense of issues raised by critics of the Baha'i Faith that really doesn't go well with the paper, but the paper isn't complete without them either, so I could figure how to handle.
 With other projects beckoning, I pulled the plug on this one.

 One good thing about a blog is it allows me to present this to others who are interested without making any unnecessary claim to attention.
 So I'm presenting here, something of the product of individual scholarship.
 Make of it what you will - or won't.

-# Liberty: An Assessment
+# Liberty: A Baha'i Assessment

 ### Abstract: